 - Any other agreements between you and Nest

 Nest's approval of your product does not waive any Nest rights under these agreements.
-These guidelines are intended to assist you in gaining acceptance for your product through the Works with Nest Product Review process (also known as Client Review), and not to amend or remove provisions from any other agreement.
+These guidelines are intended to assist you in gaining acceptance for your product through the Works with Nest Product Review process, and not to amend or remove provisions from any other agreement.